saishagoel27/Sentiment-Analysis-Projects/README.md

+Sentiment Analysis Projects

-Project 3 Title - Sentiment Analysis with LSTM on IMDb Reviews
+Project 1: Sentiment Analysis with LSTM on IMDb Reviews Dive into the World of Sentiments!

-Project Overview

-This project demonstrates how to build a sentiment analysis system using an LSTM neural network on the IMDb movie reviews dataset.
-The system is capable of classifying movie reviews as positive or negative.
+Have you ever wondered how machines can understand human emotions?
+This project explores the power of deep learning to analyze movie reviews and classify them as positive or negative.

-Dataset -

-The IMDb movie reviews dataset, obtained from Kaggle, is used for training and testing the model.
-It consists of 50,000 movie reviews, each labeled as positive or negative.

-Model Architecture -

-The sentiment analysis model is based on an LSTM neural network.
-The architecture consists of the following layers:

-Embedding Layer: Converts words into numerical representations.
-LSTM Layer: Captures long-term dependencies in the text.
-Dense Layer: Performs classification, outputting a probability for each class (positive or negative).
-Implementation

-The project is implemented using Python and TensorFlow/Keras.
-The key steps involved are:

-Data Preprocessing:
-Loading the dataset from the CSV file.
-Tokenizing the text data.
-Padding sequences to ensure uniform input length.
+Key Features:

+Deep Learning Powerhouse: Leveraging the capabilities of LSTM networks.
+IMDb Dataset: Utilizing a massive dataset of movie reviews.
+Accurate Sentiment Prediction: Predicting the emotional tone of reviews with high precision.

+Steps Involved:
+1. Data Prep: Clean, preprocess, and tokenize the IMDb dataset.
-Model Building:
+2. Model Building: Construct an LSTM model to capture long-term dependencies.
-Defining the LSTM model architecture.
-Compiling the model with an appropriate loss function (binary cross-entropy) and optimizer (Adam).

-Model Training:
-Training the model on the training data.
+3. Train the Model: Train the model on the preprocessed data.
-Evaluating the model's performance on the validation set.
+4. Evaluate Performance: Assess the model's accuracy on a test set.

-Model Evaluation:
+5. Predict Sentiments: Use the model to classify new movie reviews.
+Let's Build a Smarter Machine Together!

+Project 2: Twitter Sentiment Analysis with Machine Learning Unleash the Power of Tweets!

+Ever wondered what the world is feeling about a specific topic?
+This project delves into the world of Twitter sentiment analysis, analyzing tweets to gauge public opinion.

+Key Features:

+Real-time Insights: Analyze real-time public sentiment.
+Machine Learning Magic: Employ powerful machine learning techniques.
+Accurate Sentiment Classification: Accurately classify tweets as positive, negative, or neutral.

+Steps Involved:
+1. Data Collection: Gather a dataset of tweets related to your topic of interest.
+2. Data Preprocessing: Clean the tweets, remove noise, and extract relevant features.
+3. Model Training: Train a machine learning model (e.g., Logistic Regression, Naive Bayes, SVM) on the preprocessed data.
-Evaluating the model's performance on the test set.
+4. Model Evaluation: Evaluate the model's performance on a test set.
-Calculating accuracy and loss metrics.

-Prediction:
-Creating a function to predict the sentiment of new reviews.
+5. Sentiment Prediction: Use the model to predict the sentiment of new tweets Join the Sentiment Analysis Revolution!
-Tokenizing the new review, padding the sequence, and feeding it to the model.
-Outputting the predicted sentiment (positive or negative).